Why Do I Need Constant Reassurance in Relationships?

 If you want a broader understanding of how these patterns develop, you can explore attachment styles in relationships.

-What the Need for Reassurance Is Really About
+What the Need for Reassurance Often Reflects

 Why Reassurance Doesn’t Fully Resolve the Feeling